 Knomo Barbican Leather Sleeve

 This is hands-down one of the best quality and well made laptop sleeves for the MacBook.
-Perfect for people from the business exec taking it from meeting to meeting to the practical student who needs a decent case, the Barbican from Knomo is a great sleeve.
+From the business exec taking it from meeting to meeting to the practical student who needs a decent case, the Knomo Barbican makes an ideal sleeve.

 It’s made from PU coated leather and has a well-padded interior into which the MacBook fits snugly – it won’t be sliding about at all in transit.
 When in use it’s even slim enough to fit into a backpack.
 A zipper guard when closed protects your computer from scratches.